csorianot/godmc_wiki/Perform-EWAS.md

 An EWAS will be performed on each of the phenotypes provided in the `phenotypes` file.
 For example, if you have provided a file with `Height` and `BMI` columns, then each of these will be analysed with the scripts below.
+If you have **cord blood samples**, you don't need to run this script.
 If you have only provided one of the phenotypes please run the script for `Height` or `BMI` only.
 It uses pre-normalised methylation levels and phenotypes and uses all covariates eg. age, sex, cell counts, study specific covariates eg. batch, slide etc., genetic pcs and non-genetic methylation pcs.

 Please make sure you have the latest meffil version.
 In R:
 ```